System Requirements for Virtual Server Agent with Amazon

 - Configure an AWS Linux instance that uses a 64-bit Arm processor with the required software.

-When you use an AWS instance with the 64-bit Arm processor as a Linux proxy for VSA, you can back up instances or restore full instances, but you cannot restore guest files.
+When you use an AWS instance with the 64-bit Arm processor as a Linux access node for VSA, you can back up instances or restore full instances, but you cannot restore guest files.